codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README.md

 The plugin therefore adjusts the XML to make large PNG images fit in the page, and adjusts dots-per-inch on PNG images to make them look okay in print.

+**Note: Do capture screenshots at 72 DPI.
+Retina displays can default to 144.**

 To take advantage of this feature, you must include a new `pre-site` goal after the sources have been pre-processed: